-And then back to base via the lovely little grass strip at Bolt Head.
-I intend to do a landaway here sometime this summer, and I have been practising short-field operations for this very reason**.
+After this, returning to base, then, via the pretty little grass strip at Bolt Head.
+I intend to do a landaway here sometime this summer, and I have been practising short-field operations for this very reason.

 And then the return flight to Exeter in all that spectacular visibility, via the magnificent Start Bay: